nicole-haggerty/adapt-test/README.md

 has been included to give you a rough idea of how the profile card should be layed out.

-**Expected Behaviour** As a user, I want to be able to either email or call a member of my team by clicking either the email or phone button on their profile card.
+**Expected Behaviour** As a user, I want to have the option to be able to call or email a member of my team by clicking on the relevant button in the profile card.

 ![Profile card wireframe](profile-card-wireframe.png)